-During the fiscal year, Hibbett opened forty-five new stores and closed fourteen stores, bringing the store base to 798 in 26 states as of January 29, 2011.
-Inventory on a per store basis at January 29, 2011 decreased slightly with an improvement in aged merchandise compared to January 30, 2010.
-Hibbett ended the fiscal year with \$75.5 million of available cash and cash equivalents on the consolidated balance sheet and full availability under its \$80.0 million unsecured credit facilities.
+During Fiscal 2012, Hibbett opened 52 new stores and closed 18 underperforming stores, bringing the store base to 832 in 26 states as of January 28, 2012.
+Inventory on a per store basis at January 28, 2012 increased by 7.0%; however, there was an improvement in aged merchandise compared to January 29, 2011.
+Hibbett ended the fiscal year with \$55.1 million of available cash and cash equivalents on the consolidated balance sheet and full availability under its \$80.0 million unsecured credit facilities.